cyrille-visser/FastHack-SQL/Student/Challenge01.md

 ## Introduction

 Your fledgling company has two migration tasks at hand.
 In both cases, your clients would like to migrate their SQL Server instances into Azure.
 Each solution has different requirements.
+Please run [Issue script](./Resources/cdb_qyery.sql?raw=true) ("Save link as...")

 ## Description